Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 While sellers are reminded of their tax obligations by Amazon and automated tax calculations are available in some countries, the legal responsibility always lies with the seller themselves.
 Especially when using FBA, you should carefully check where your goods are stored – as this can trigger additional tax liabilities.

-Recommendation: Collaboration with tax professionals
+Recommendation: Collaboration with Tax Professionals

-Depending on the type of product, different countries have their own requirements for safety markings, warning labels, or certification marks.
+Depending on the type of product, different countries have their own requirements for safety markings, warnings, or certification marks.
 One example: In the EU, many products are required to have CE marking – in the USA, however, the UL mark plays an important role.
 Language-specific instructions (e.g., user manuals in French for Canada or France) are also legally required.

 In many countries, there are legal regulations regarding the return or registration of packaging – e.g., the Packaging Ordinance in Germany (LUCID) or similar systems in France and Italy.
-Those who do not register or fulfill the obligations may not be allowed to sell their products legally there.
+Those who do not register or fulfill their obligations may not be allowed to sell their products legally there.

 In addition to legal requirements, Amazon itself also sets specific requirements for each marketplace – e.g., for product titles, categorization, product images, or content guidelines.
 What is permissible in Germany may violate guidelines in the USA – and vice versa.